-Two years ago, I switched to Firebase after running on Heroku for the past couple of years.
-The primary factor behind it was when Google decided to enforce HTTPS as web standard, and Heroku cost a bit much than what I would like to spend just to enable HTTPS for this measly blog.
+I switched to Firebase about two years ago after using Heroku for the past couple of years.
+The primary factor behind it was when Google decided to enforce HTTPS as web standard, and Heroku requires paid Personal Plan to enable HTTPS for this measly low traffic blog.
 I had my eyes on Firebase for a while now, and I decided it was the right time to move.

 Switching was easy, I had everything up and running in less than one hour.
 Prior to this, asset like photos were hosted separately on Cloudinary to minimize storage usage and Incapsula CDN for delivery optimization.
-I moved back everything under one working bucket on Firebase since it has generous space to host everything and its own CDN to speed up content delivery.
+I moved back everything under one working bucket on Firebase since it has enough space to host everything and serving from its own CDN to render the latter obsolete.

-I wasn’t blogging as much as I want to as most of my time were spent elsewhere.
-As my career progress more and more into programming, I found myself back into coding almost full-time.
-I started utilizing Git in my workflow solely to have a repo on Github, then I started forking few interested project such as building my own Chromium browser and ended up consolidating all of my projects on Github.
+Then I quickly found myself back into coding almost full-time.
+I started using Github after Microsoft bought it and made the private repo free (thanks!), and from then I started forking few interested project such as Chromium browser and ended up pushing all of my coding projects on Github.

 A powerful serverless platform with an intuitive git-based workflow.
 Automated deployments, shareable previews, and much more.

-Netlify is far more relaxed with this matter - you can use any Ruby version you want, or you can opt for optimized version to ensure build time as fast as possible.
-Vercel need you to be more flexible - you can use any version you want as long without subversion (example 2.7.x instead of specific 2.7.1).
-They will assign you with the version they had on their platform.
-This is not a big of deal since subversion generally only contains bugfixes, but some developers might dislike the idea of not having the exact environment.
+Netlify is easy-going with the version you had - keep using it, or switch for their version to significantly cut down the compile time.
+Vercel is on the opposite side for now - you can use any version you but they will determine the subversion (example 2.7.x instead of specific 2.7.1).
+This is may or may not a big of deal since subversion generally only contains bugfixes, but some developers might against the idea of not having the exact 1:1 environment.

-Netlify comes with optimizations that you can turn on - CSS/JS library minify and consolidate faster rendering/delivery and Large Media for easy to code responsive images.
-Vercel, leaves optimization in your hands.
-If you want to develop more than a static site, both support rich API and library that you can use to build a dynamic content.
-However when it comes to Commerce site, Vercel required Pro subscription while Netlify does not, as long as you comply with US law.
-Netlify also has a open source CMS that you can deploy from the start, which makes it far more attractive at this point compared to Vercel.
-When it comes to performance, Vercel seems to have more consistent performance than Netlify especially in JS rendering.
+Netlify has plenty of optimizations under a click with the cost of added compile time - library minifier, image compression to name a few.
+Vercel, leaves optimization in your hand.
+If you want to develop more than a static site, both support rich APIs and libraries for building dynamic web contents.
+However when it comes to e-commerce site, Vercel requires Pro paid-subscription while Netlify okay with it as long as you comply with the US law.
+Netlify also has an open source CMS that you can deploy from the start (take it as a Wordpress alternative), which makes it far more attractive at this point compared to Vercel, at least for casual coder.
+Based on benchmark I found, Vercel seems to have more consistent performance than Netlify especially in JS rendering.

-Few days after migration, I discovered after initial rendering the rest of the page isn’t loading properly.
-At first I thought it was an issue with Netlify optimization, but it turned out for some reason Netlify didn’t want to work with instantclick.js library that I use to preload page rendering.
-I have it replaced with similar library called instantpage and its now back to working again.
+Few days after migration, I discovered after initial rendering of the page isn’t working properly.
+At first I thought it was an issue with Netlify optimization, but it turned out for some reason Netlify didn’t work with instantclick.js library that I use to preload page rendering.
+I have it replaced with similar library called instantpage and it’s working again as it should.